mmurygin/notes/english/networking.md

     * 55% **visual**,
     * 38% **vocal**,
     * 7% **verbal**.
+1. Nonverbal actions:
+    * head nod
+    * eye contact
+    * open posture
 1. People have limited attention.
 1. Communication is about meaning, not about dumping a lot of information into peoples heads.
 1. Good communicator is a good listener.
 1. Good speech always has some kind of emotional context or connection.

-## Introducing Yourself
+## Small talk
+1. Introduce yourself
-1. Give your name
+    * Give your name
-1. Where you work
+    * Where you work
-1. Job Title
+    * Job Title
-1. A little details about what do you do
+    * A little details about what do you do

-## Keep a Conversation Going
-1. Nonverbal actions:
-    * head nod
-    * eye contact
+1. Ask questions and be a good listener
+    * So how do you know her?
+    * And how do you like Amsterdam?
+    * Oh, When was the last time?
-    * open posture
+    * What happened?
 1.Show your interest and understanding:
     * Really?
     * Great / Good
     * That's interesting / surprising / great
-1. Ask questions:
-    * So how do you know her?
-    * And how do you like Amsterdam?
-    * Oh, When was the last time?
-    * What happened?
+1. Find what you and other person have in common.

 ## Real Live Language
 1. **So...** - to make a question seem less direct